allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 ### Combining everything in one concept...
 Deep Convoluted Neural Networks

-Convolutional neural network is a neural network with multiple layers where first layers use convolution to process input together with operation called 'pooling' which makes the data smaller when it goes through the network.
+Convolutional neural network is a neural network with multiple layers where first layers use convolution to process input together with operation called *pooling* which makes the data smaller when it goes through the network.
 Top layers closely resemble a traditional neural network with fully-connected layers.

 Example of a CNN: